Bake Play Smile

 • Add the egg and vanilla extract and continue to beat until well combined.
 Add the salt.

-• Sift the bi-carb soda and plain flour over the top of the mixture and fold through.
+• Sift the bi-carbonate of soda and plain flour over the top of the mixture and fold through.

 • Add the chocolate chips and stir through.